naruto7878/Training-code/4-SQL/Notes/Readme.md

 * You can think of it as a representation of a table in SQL but in C#

 ## SqlDataAdapter
-* A class that we don't need to use (mostly because the other classes I stated above already uses this class to do their operations) but it is the actual class that stores information in a DataSet after grabbing information from a database
+* A class that we don't need to use but it is the actual class that stores information in a DataSet after grabbing information from a database
+* Not only that, it can also perform some query statements to also update the database (It is like a 2 in 1 a combination between SqlDataReader and SqlCommand)
+* Difference is it stores the info in a Dataset and follows the disconnect architecture type
 * Essentially it is the translator that converts SQL table into C# object (which is the DataSet)

 # Architecture of ADO.NET